 The State of Florida requires all sexual offenders and predators will be required by law to re-register, in person, twice a year.
 Effective Dec.
 1, 2005, in accordance with the Florida Jessica Lunsford Act, H.B.
-1877 all sexual offenders and predators that are enrolled, employed, or carrying on a vocation at an institution of higher education in the State of Florida, shall also provide to the department the name, address, and county of each institution, including each campus enrollment attended. and vour employment status.
+1877 all sexual offenders and predators that are enrolled, employed, or carrying on a vocation at an institution of higher education in the State of Florida, shall also provide to the department the name, address, and county of each institution, including each campus attended, and your enrollment and employment status.